Canhui/FabricDistBench/README.md

 |      | 566             | 470     | 0.3011   | 0.0021  | 0.0014  | 0.1051 $\pm$ 0.0030 | 0.1086 $\pm$ 0.0030 | 0.1183    |
 |      | 670             | 470     | 0.3564   | 0.0021  | 0.0014  | 0.1128 $\pm$ 0.0090 | 0.1163 $\pm$ 0.0090 | 0.1394    |

+Table 2 shows the throughput and latency of an endorsing peer with $c=1,2,4$ CPU core(s) in the cloud cluster.
+It validates the model of throughput and latency in the execute phase.
+The maximum throughput of an endorsing peer with a single CPU core is $\mu^e=470$ transactions per second, meaning that the service time of a transaction is $T_s^e=0.0021$ seconds.
+We use two examples to explain the table.
+In Example 1, let the number of CPU cores $c=1$ and the transaction arrival rate $\lambda^e=214$ transactions per second.
+We then have the queueing latency $T_q^e=0.0020$ seconds.
+We measure the overall latency of a transaction spent in the execute phase $T^e=0.2155$ seconds, from which the communication latency of a transaction spent in the execute phase $T_{comm}^e=0.2114$ seconds.
+And when $c=1$, the average effective network bandwidth is stable around $\beta^e=43.2167$ Mbps, from which the model has an overall latency $T^e=0.2362$ seconds.
+In Example 2, let the number of CPU cores be $c=2$ and the transaction arrival rate be $\lambda^e=244$ transactions per second; we have the queueing latency $T_q^e=0.0013$ seconds.
+We measure the overall latency of a transaction spent in the execute phase $T^e=0.0900$ seconds, from which the communication latency of a transaction spent in the execute phase $T_{comm}^e=0.0866$ seconds.
+And when $c=2$, the average effective network bandwidth is stable around $\beta^e=135.6649$ Mbps, from which the model has an overall latency $T^e=0.0877$ seconds.

+#### 2.3.
+Results of the Order Phase with a \textit{BatchSize} of 20 in the Local Cluster

 Table 3.
 The effects of OSNs on the throughput and latency in the order phase.
 There are $k=$3,9,15 OSNs in a local cluster of 1 Gbit/s Ethereum network.
 The BatchSize is 20 and the BatchTimeout is 1.